 Complete with a moisture-wicking footbed and shock absorbing outsole, these puppies will keep your feet cool and comfortable for years to come.

-For guys who like to stay ahead of the trends; Dr. Martens heard your call and man did they deliver.
+For guys who like to stay ahead of the trends, Tommy Hilfiger heard your call and man, did they deliver.

-If you gravitate towards fashionable footwear with a sporty edge, then it is imperative that you get your feet inside the Jemima Chukkas.
+If you gravitate towards fashionable footwear with a sporty edge, then it is imperative that you get your feet inside these Jyler chukkas.

-Constructed from soft grain leather and Dr. Martens signature air-cushioned sole, these Chukkas are a welcomed deviation from traditional Chukka boots.
-The kiltie (fringed tongue that covers the lacing) and contrast detailing give off a masculine touch of character and charm.
+Constructed from leather and textile upper and made to be flexible and comfortable, these Chukkas are a welcomed style deviation from traditional Chukka boots.
+The blue fabric with contrast leather detailing and white soles give off a masculine touch of character and charm.